 Don’t worry!
 This isn’t nearly as painful as it might seem yet it’s also an important step a lot of people skip or forget about.

 Luckily, the more often you do it, the easier it becomes each time.
 You also have the added benefit of reducing the potential of hidden kitchen odors and possible infestation of rodents, ants, cockroaches, and more.

 Unlock the wheels of the refrigerator and pull it out from its place.
 Make sure to plan ahead if you need help so you can ask ahead of time.

 Prep it up: Make sure to prep the area before you get started.
-Typical items that you’ll want to have on hand will include a duster, already-damp cleaning or microfiber cloths, mop, as well as a vacuum or broom and dustpan.
-If you haven’t clean back there in years, you may want a trash can—more so if you have children and/or pets.
+Typical items that you’ll want to have on hand will include a duster, already-damp cleaning or microfiber cloths, a mop, as well as a vacuum or broom and dustpan.
+If you haven’t cleaned back there in years, you may want a trash can—more so if you have children and/or pets.